 We look forward to answering all of your questions and speaking with you about your legal needs.
 When you call our office or send us a message through our consultation request form we will provide a FREE initial consultation and case evaluation.
 Our attorneys offer home and hospital visits with evening and weekend appointments available.

 Should I pursue a TBI claim for my injuries?

 If you or a loved one has suffered a traumatic brain injury because of an accident or the negligence of another person or organization, you may be wondering whether you should pursue a personal injury claim.
+Finding accurate TBI Lawsuit FAQ can be confusing, but Tario & Associates are determined to make it easier.
 The only way to know for sure is to meet with a skilled and experienced personal injury lawyer for a free case evaluation.
 The lawyer will fully evaluate your situation and disclose your legal rights.

 Do I need to hire a personal injury attorney for my TBI case?

 If you are thinking that you can save money by negotiating directly with the insurance company, you need to know that people who hire personal injury attorneys usually receive at least five times the compensation they would receive if they negotiated on their own (even after paying a percentage to the lawyer for attorney fees).
 If you feel that the insurance company has offered you a fair settlement, it is still in your best interest to get an opinion from an attorney.
 During the free consultation, you can determine the best way to proceed.

 What should I look for in a TBI attorney?